 - 1. Select the desired probe and exam type. - 2.
 Select an imaging mode and optimize the image.

 Parameter optimizing is only available for the current imaging mode.

-3. Press the S key on the key panel to display the following dialogue box.
+- 3. Press the S key on the key panel and then a dialogue box pops up. - 4.
+Click Yes to enter the User Presetting Menu screen.